Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 You can generate a Pix QR code through the API Pagador by simply perform the integration as specified below.

 Among the required request fields, two stand out: `Type`, which must be sent as "Pix"; and `Provider', which must be "Cielo30" or "Bradesco2".
-The response for the request will return the *base64* encoded QR Code Pix image, which must be made available to the buyer.
+The response for the request will return the *base64* encoded QR Code Pix image, which must be made available to the shopper.

 See below the representation of the **transactional flow** in QR code Pix generation:
 ![Fluxo Geração QR Code Pix]({{ site.baseurl_root }}/images/braspag/pagador/fluxos/pix-1-geracaoqrcodepix.png)

-The buyer then performs the QR code reading through one of the Pix payment enabled applications and makes the payment.
+The shopper then performs the QR code reading through one of the Pix payment enabled applications and makes the payment.
 In this step, there is no participation of the store or Braspag, as shown below:
 ![Fluxo Pagamento QR Code Pix]({{ site.baseurl_root }}/images/braspag/pagador/fluxos/pix-2-pagamentodopix.png)

 Here are examples of a request and response for generating the QR code Pix: